troessner/transitions/README.md

 Each event definition takes an optional `on_transition` argument, which allows you to execute code on transition.
-This callback is executed after the `exit` callback of the former state (if it has been defined) and after the `guard` check but before the `enter` callback of the new state.
-There is no check if this callbacks succeeds (meaning that `transitions` does not evaluate its return value somewhere).
-However, you can easily add some properly abstracted error handling yourself by raising an exception in this callback and then handling this exception in the (also defined by you) `event_failed` callback (see below).
+This callback is executed after the `exit` callback of the former state (if it has been defined) but before the `enter` callback of the new state and only if the `guard` check succeeds.
+There is no check if the callback itself succeeds (meaning that `transitions` does not evaluate its return value somewhere).
+However, you can easily add some properly abstracted error handling yourself by raising an exception in this callback and then handling this exception in the (also defined by you) `event_failed` callback (see below and / or the wonderful ascii diagram above).

 You can pass in a Symbol, a String, a Proc or an Array containing method names as Symbol or String like this: